MineKing9534/KORMite/README.md

 }
 ```

-Conditions are bases on two parts: `Node`s and `Where`s.
+Conditions are based on two parts: `Node`s and `Where`s.

 #### Nodes
-A node represents either a database column (`property`) or a constant passed as parameter (`value`).
+A node represents either a database column (`property`) or a constant passed as a parameter (`value`).
-Nodes cna also be appended together using the `+` operator.
+Nodes can also be appended together using the `+` operator.

 ##### property
 A property node will reference a database column.
 You can simply create a property node by calling `property(YouDaoClass::yourProperty)` (Referencing the kotlin property).
-This way the references will automatically infer the property type and stay always sync to your Dao-Classes.
+This way the references will automatically infer the property type and always stay synced to your Dao-Classes.

 You can also reference properties by name (`property<Type>("yourProperty")`).
 Note: you have to specify the kotlin property name, even if you passed a custom name in `@Column`.